 Imagine now the standard Scandinavian interior with all the items above together.
 This looks very specific but so offbeat.
 Despite the distinctions, Japanese and Scandinavian have one thing in common, which is minimalism.
-So, Japanese is the glaring spot, when Scandinavian is calm.
-The Scandinavian style is rarely associated with something super bright and flashy, instead, it is commonly distinguished by basic colors (narrow color palette), simplicity, modern and sometimes futuristic furniture, rugs, dried flowers.
+So, the Japanese are the glaring spot, when Scandinavian is calm.
+The Scandinavian style is rarely associated with something super bright and flashy, instead, it is commonly distinguished by basic colors (narrow color palette), simplicity, modern and sometimes futuristic furniture, rugs, and dried flowers.
 Both these styles will complement each other.Multifunctional and smart design

-All the time people strive to simplify the processes and save more time for daily routines, and the best helpers are multifunctional items and smart design solutions.
+All the time, people strive to simplify the processes and save more time for daily routines, and the best helpers are multifunctional items and smart design solutions.
 This is an urgent question for the small spaces and apartments.
 One room may serve as a kitchen, bedroom, play spot for kids, gym, home office, etc.

 -Hidden shelves to hide the home stuff

 -Kitchen tables to hide

-Multifunctional design is valid for any type of interior design, giving more space more flexible to changes and imagination.Dark and Matt
+Multifunctional design is valid for any type of interior design, giving more space and more flexibility to changes and imagination.Dark and Matt